By GMRD Apps

 What are the next best moves?

-Trade-off: Pause the annual-tier price test — refund surge has 4x the revenue impact.
+Trade-off: Pause the UI-refresh sprint — billing transparency has 3x the retention impact.

 A counter-intuitive read